mguenther/kafka-junit/README.md

 All `send` operations are executed synchronously.

 With these abstractions in place, sending content to your embedded Kafka cluster is easy.
-Have a look at the following examples (cf. examples taken from class `RecordProducerExamples`).
+Have a look at the following examples (cf. examples taken from class `RecordProducerTest`).
 One thing you should notice is that you do not have to specify `bootstrap.servers`. `kafka-junit` adjusts a given client configuration so that you can start off with meaningful defaults that work out-of-the-box.
 You'll only have to provide configuration overrides if it is absolutely necessary for your test.

 #### Sending un-keyed values using defaults